Magenschleimhautentzündung bei Katzen

 • Parasite infestation or bacteria such as salmonella etc.

-• Tumors in the stomach area
+• tumors in the stomach area

-• Liver and Kidney disease , especially in older animals
+• liver and Kidney disease , especially in older animals

 • stress

-Are there no known pre-existing illnesses, are no medications being administered and are there no other complaints that would limit the field of potential triggers?
+Are there no known pre-existing conditions, are no medications being administered and are there no other complaints that would limit the range of potential triggers?
 Then it is advisable to start by investigating the cause in the area of food.
 For example, do you remember a recent change in food or a change in your cat's eating habits?
 Even seemingly harmless foods can be responsible for irritation of the mucous membranes - cat grass, for example, is harmless in itself, but if consumed in excess can also make digestion more difficult or even cause inflammation.
 Or there could be an undiscovered intolerance behind it - cats can develop this throughout their lives.
 Food intake can usually be easily controlled and understood, especially in pure house cats, so it is worth taking a closer look here.

 A cat lies relaxed on its side and looks up curiously.

-Diagnosis and causal research
+diagnosis and causal research

 If you take your cat to the vet because you suspect gastritis, the vet will first try to determine whether your suspicion is correct or whether there may be another cause behind the symptoms.
 There are various ways to make a diagnosis.